MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 The new tab page also lets you set a custom image as the background.
 The image is stored locally on the device and may be deleted by removing the image or uploading a new image.
 No information about the image is sent to Microsoft.

-#### Office 365
+#### Microsoft 365

-If you are signed in to Microsoft Edge with a work or school account, your organization may turn on Office 365 as an option for page content on the new tab page.
-The feature is currently available only for commercial customers, under the [Microsoft Online Services Terms (OST)](https://www.microsoft.com/licensing/product-licensing/products).
+If you are signed in to Microsoft Edge with a work or school account, your organization may turn on Microsoft 365 as an option for page content on the new tab page.
+The feature is currently available only for commercial customers under the [Microsoft Online Services Terms (OST)](https://www.microsoft.com/licensing/product-licensing/products).
 For more information about privacy for Office 365, see [Overview of privacy controls for Microsoft 365 Apps for enterprise](/deployoffice/privacy/overview-privacy-controls).

 **InPrivate** browsing and **Guest** mode offer alternative new tab page experiences.